teddokano/bitbang_I2C_controller_MicroPython/README.md

 # Bitbang I²C controller by MicroPython

 ## What is this?
-Bitbang I²C sample using Arduino-Pico.
+Bitbang I²C sample using MicroPython.
 This code has been made to explain how an I²C controller to can be implemanted.
 The **maximum bit clock frequency is 20kHz** due to MicroPython's IO speed.
 ![mp_write_read_20kHz.png](https://github.com/teddokano/bitbang_I2C_controller_MicroPython/blob/main/reference/pic/mp_write_read_20kHz.png)